nilwes/mcalarm/README.md

 Future features to be implemented:
 - Cellular connectivity
-- Posting of position data to a backend.
+- Adding GPS and posting position data to a backend.
-- GPS tracking.

 # Requirements